utdata/icj-setting-up/windows-01.md

 The last step of this links you to adding your SSH key to github.

-### Saving your Github credentials
+### Saving your GitHub credentials

-We're going to create a special file on your computer so that your machine can connect to your Github account.
-(Github doens't like sending your password around).
+We're going to create a special file on your computer so that your machine can connect to your GitHub account.
+(GitHub doens't like sending your password around).
 It will seem complicated, but it's not really.

 > If you have ever set up SSH keys before, find the instructor.
 (If that doesn't make sense to you, you likely haven't.)